-Trafficmaster Allure® floating vinyl plank flooring can be a great vinyl floor product for bathroom or kitchen flooring when installed properly.
-Unlike self-stick vinyl tiles or glue-down vinyl tiles, both of which are installed with full glue-down application under the entire tile, plank vinyl flooring is adhered only at the edges, "floating" over the subfloor.
-Its integrity is dependent upon on just 10% of the plank area for adhesion.
+Trafficmaster Allure floating vinyl plank flooring can be a great vinyl floor product for bathroom or kitchen flooring when it is installed properly.
+Unlike self-stick vinyl or glue-down vinyl tiles, both of which are installed with a full glue-down application under the entire tile, plank vinyl flooring is adhered only at the edges, "floating" over the subfloor.
+Its integrity is dependent upon on just 10 percent of the plank area for adhesion.

 About Allure Flooring

-The Allure® brand, one of the most popular, is private-labeled and available at only at Home Depot.
-It is made by the manufacturer Metroflor® out of Darien, CT, and sold under a subsidiary called Halstead New England Industries LLC in Norwalk, CT.
+The Allure brand, one of the most popular, is private-labeled and available only at Home Depot.
+It is made by the manufacturer Metroflor® out of Darien, Connecticut, and sold under a subsidiary called Halstead New England Industries LLC in Norwalk, Connecticut.

-This vinyl plank flooring product, sold under the name Trafficmaster Allure, is durable, very affordable and easy to install since it floats over the subfloor.
-It also comes in a broad variety of realistic wood, stone and ceramic looks for great bathroom flooring or kitchen flooring options.
-It is easy to clean and maintain and comes with a 25-year limited warranty (based on proper installation).
+This vinyl plank flooring product, sold under the name Trafficmaster Allure, is durable, affordable, and easy to install since it floats over the subfloor.
+It also comes in a broad variety of realistic wood, stone, and ceramic looks for great bathroom flooring or kitchen flooring options.
+It is easy to clean and maintain and comes with a 25-year limited warranty based on proper installation.

 Like any product, the life of the floor will depend on the quality of the installation and, in this case, also depends on proper acclimation to an acceptable temperature range during and after installation.

-In order for the adhesive strips to work properly, the product must be acclimated in the space where the tile is being installed, so that the planks, room temperature and the sub-floor are all at least 65° F for at least 48 hours before, during and after installation.
+In order for the adhesive strips to work properly, the product must be acclimated in the space where the tile is being installed, so that the planks, room temperature, and the subfloor are all at least 65 F for at least 48 hours before, during, and after installation.
 Do not open the packages but spread them out.
-Stack no more than three high with at least 4" of airflow around the boxes.
+Stack no more than three high with at least four inches of airflow around the boxes.
 Do not place next to heating or cooling ducts or direct sunlight.
 Do not remove the paper from strips until use, as it is critical the adhesive remains free from dirt or oil.

 Note that failing to roll the product after finishing may void the manufacturer’s warranty.
 Promotional material from TrafficMaster recommends, but does not require, rolling; however, the installation requirements in the manufacturer's Konetco information does require rolling.